samg/timetrap_formatters/README.md

 ## Contributing

-To contribute your custom formatter fork this repo and send a pull request.
+To contribute a custom formatter, fork this repo and send a pull request.

 Update the README with some info about your formatter and some sample output.